 - Information must be exchanged if requested for recruitment procedures with regard to posts involving direct and regular contact with children, as required by Art.
 10 of Directive 2011/92/EU of the European Parliament and of the Council of 13 December 2011 on combating sexual abuse and sexual exploitation of children, and child pornography.

 - Information through ECRIS may also be exchanged for any other purpose according to national law (such as recruitment procedures, naturalisation procedures, asylum procedures, fire arm licence procedures, child adoption procedures etc.).

 - ECRIS is based on a decentralised IT architecture, where criminal records data are stored solely in national databases of the Member States and are exchanged electronically between the Central Authorities of Member States, upon request.

-- A Member State convicting a non-national is obliged to immediately send information, including updates, on this conviction to the Member State(s) of the offender's nationality.
+- A Member State convicting a non-national is obliged to send as soon as possible information, including updates, on this conviction to the Member State(s) of nationality of the convicted person.

 Extract of criminal record for other purposes than criminal proceedings